 Then stuff the heart up to the live stitches level, filling the finished top.
 To preserve a pointy tip, fill the bottom part lightly.

-After that, finish the second half the same as first.
+After that, finish the second half the same as first and stuffing it just before closing the top.

 Materials: Stitch Nation Full o’Sheep 100% Peruvian wool, in Poppy colourway, or any aran or worsted weight yarn, 30-35 m (33-38.5 yrds), 4 mm (US#6) double-pointed needles, stuffing, scrap yarn, tapestry needle.